Super Sons of Tomorrow: Aftermath

-Critical Reception
+Critical reception

-According to Comic Book Roundup, Superman Vol 4 Issue 37 received an average rating of 7.6 out of 10 based on 22 reviews.
-Blair Marnell from IGN wrote "This issue is over all too quickly, but it’s hard to complain when the action is that satisfying.
-It’s too soon to tell if the rest of the crossover will live up this opening chapter, but it's a great calling card for Jimenez’s future work.
-He’s got the makings of a superstar artist."
+According to Comic Book Roundup, Superman Vol. 4 #37 received an average rating of 7.6 out of 10 based on 22 reviews.
+Blair Marnell from IGN wrote: "This issue is over all too quickly, but it's hard to complain when the action is that satisfying.
+It's too soon to tell if the rest of the crossover will live up this opening chapter, but it's a great calling card for Jimenez's future work.
+He's got the makings of a superstar artist".

-According to Comic Book Roundup, Super Sons received an average rating of 7.4 out of 10 based on 21 reviews.
-Eric Shea from Weird Science wrote "The fights continue in this second part to the Super Sons of Tomorrow arc, but thankfully so does the intrigue.
+Super Sons #11 received an average rating of 7.4 out of 10 based on 21 reviews.
+Eric Shea from Weird Science wrote: "The fights continue in this second part to the "Super Sons of Tomorrow" arc, but thankfully so does the intrigue.
 I just really wish that this story would start throwing some answers our way instead of just making more questions.
-The art in this issue is really decent and I'm still really on board with this story, but right now a lot of aspects are leaving me scratching my head."
+The art in this issue is really decent and I'm still really on board with this story, but right now a lot of aspects are leaving me scratching my head".